 Public housing inspections

 Housing officers will come to your public housing home to inspect its condition.
-They will visit four times a year.
+They may visit up to four times a year.

 They may come more than this if your house needs repairs.